geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 Transient states are marked on the statechart drawing by dashed borders.
-Neither the Harel and Politi nor the Horrocks books use the dashed border notation, but it is used in other statechart treatments, and is visually meaningful.
+Neither the Harel and Politi nor the Horrocks books use the dashed border notation, but it is used in other statechart treatments, and is visually appropriate.
 The term transient, as used by Horrocks, is preferred over the term transitional, because of connotation and to lessen confusion with the general use of "state transition" in discussion.

-Transient states can fire to the next state for a variety of reasons and means of
+Transient states can fire to the next state for a variety of reasons and means of decision:
-descision:

-  -- immediate transition (Perhaps the state is a substate of an
+  -- immediate transition (Can be an isolated "stand alone" state
+     (See ChangingTrajectory or ShowingLevelAccomplished states),
-     "or-state" in the sense of Harel; See substates of the Collision state.)
+     or perhaps the state is a substate of an "or-state" in the sense of Harel: See substates of the Collision state.)

   -- transition after a bit of conditional logic (Effectively,
-     this is what the structure of the CollisionWithObject state and its two substates does.
-Contrast with what could be done in a single state with an if statement in its enterState.
+     this is what the structure of the CollisionWithObject state and its two substates do.
+Contrast this with what could be done in a single state with an if statement in its enterState.
      Having discrete CollisionWithEdge and CollisionWithObstacle
      states, however, offers a clearer picture, pardon the pun.)